 “Active screening” may be legally mandated in some jurisdictions and involves asking questions about a person’s health and possible exposures.
 Use a checklist or questionnaire provided by your local public health authority.

 Some organizations are using point of care rapid antigen detection tests (RADTs) as part of their active screening.
 Refer to CCOHS Rapid Testing for COVID-19 document for further details.
 In all cases, consider keeping a record of the names and contact information for your employees who enter your workplace for contact tracing purposes.
 Maintain confidentiality and ensure the information is gathered, used, stored and destroyed in accordance with your privacy laws.

 Consider revising your appointment cancellation policy to encourage clients/patients to stay home if they have symptoms (e.g., no fee for cancelling appointments).

-Anyone who does not pass screening should not enter the facility, should wear a medical mask, if available (otherwise, wear a well-constructed and well-fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority and follow their advice.
+Anyone who does not pass screening should not enter the facility, should immediately wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority, if required.

 Follow your jurisdictional occupancy limits to determine the number of people allowed in your facility

 Limit how many people are allowed in work and common areas (e.g., break room).
 Stagger shifts, break times, and appointments where possible.